Permission to Be Uncertain

 • The chance to explore who you are when you’re not stuck in overthinking or caretaking.

-• Sitting with uncertainty without losing yourself
+• Sitting with uncertainty without feeling like you’re losing yourself

 *Participant